Conservation Science

 Brook Floater and Eastern Lampmussel Distribution

-Over the course of this ongoing project, we are determining the gaps in distribution information and revisiting historic locations for brook floater and eastern lampmussel habitat.
-We will estimate population density and collect water quality and habitat information at survey locations.
-Models of distribution for both species will be created to better understand the relationship between landscape characteristics and each species’ habitat.
+Project staff revisited historic locations and sites that had not been surveyed in years to search for brook floater and eastern lampmussel and determine where habitat remains for both species.
+We estimated population density and collected water quality and habitat information at survey locations.
+Distribution models for both species were developed to better understand the relationship between landscape characteristics and each species’ habitat.
+Information gathered from this project was applied to conservation status assessments.